ZEISS/czicheck/documentation/usage.md

                               The argument may be one of 'json', 'xml', 'text'.
 Default is 'text'.

   --source-stream-class CLASS Specifies the stream class to use for accessing the source file.
                               Use 'curl_http_inputstream' for HTTP/HTTPS URLs.
                               If not specified, uses standard file I/O.

   --property KEY=VALUE        Additional properties to pass to the stream class.
                               Can be specified multiple times for multiple properties.

   --fail-fast                 If present, stop scanning a test after the first error finding.
                               Use this to reduce noisy repeated findings when a test will produce many errors for the same root cause.
+  --subblock-threads INTEGER  Specifies how many threads to use when processing subblocks in parallel.
+                              Default is 1 (no parallelism).
+                              Increase this to overlap decoding and I/O work.
+Example: `--subblock-threads 4`.

 The exit code of CZICheck is